operatorai/modelstore/README.md

 # modelstore

-`modelstore` is a Python library that allows you to version, export, and save a machine learning models to your filesystem or a cloud storage provider (AWS or GCP).
+`modelstore` is a Python library that allows you to export, save and version a machine learning models.

-The library's `ModelStore` helps you to (a) version your mdoels, (b) store them in a structured way, and (c) collect meta data about the Python runtime that was used to train them.
+The library's `ModelStore` will (a) version your mdoels, (b) store them in a structured way, and (c) collect meta data about the Python runtime that was used to train them.

 This library has been developed using Python `3.7.0` and is in pre-alpha.
 Please open an issue if you have any trouble!

 ## Installation